jsheppard95/surfs_up/README.md

 3. Additional visualizations are found in `climate_analysis.ipynb`.
 4. Finally, this project contains a `Flask` application that functions as an API server providing precipitation, station, and temperature data through API requests.
-To launch this server, navigate to the root of the code repository and run the command:
+To launch this server, navigate to the root of this repository and run the command:
 ```
 flask run